Adopted January 20, 2004

-The NWC will hold a meeting at the annual GPUS Convention.
-The NWC may outreach to Green women and women’s organizations in the location of the Annual Convention to invite to this meeting.
+The NWC will hold its annual business meeting in July or August of each year.
+This may be held in person at the Annual National Meeting or Convention or virtually.
+If the meeting is held in-person all efforts will be made to have a hybrid (in-person/virtual) meeting to provide access to those unable to attend the in-person meeting.
+The NWC may outreach to Green women and women’s organizations in the location of the Annual National Meeting or Convention to invite to this meeting.
 Green registration will be encouraged.
-An agenda including Bylaw, Platform, NWC business and Issue discussion will take place.
+An agenda including Bylaw, Platform, NWC business, and Issue discussion will take place.
 A speaker may be scheduled.
 Additionally, time for getting to know members may be scheduled and encouraged, as well as a good time.

 The NWC will plan a budget, based on allocated funds from the GPUS.
 The NWC may allow for its own fundraising.
 The budget may be revised from time to time in response to changing financial circumstances.
 The NWC may not incur debt of any kind.

 The Treasurer is responsible for overseeing the allocations of funds to the NWC, budget work, and making regular reports to the NWC CC and membership.
 The Treasurer shall coordinate with the GPUS treasurer on fundraising and budget management issues.
 All funds shall be handled according to GPUS fiscal policy.
 All money raised shall be sent directly to the GPUS Treasurer in a timely manner by way of the GPUS office.
 All NWC fundraising efforts shall include instructions to ensure donor compliance with earmarking donations to the NWC.
 This includes direct mail, phone solicitations, events, tabling, printed material such as brochures and newsletters, solicitation by workshop or speeches, email lists, websites, and any other method.